shubham43MP/participation-app-test/README.md

 # 🔋 Fullstack Challenge – Participation Form & Dashboard

 This is a **fullstack web application** built as part of the coding challenge.
-It includes a **Next.js** and a **Node.js + Prisma backend** with a PostgreSQL database.
+It includes a **Next.js** and a **Express.js + Prisma backend** with a PostgreSQL database.

-The app provides a form to collect participation data, displays the data in a table with percentage calculations, and visualizes it using charts.
+The app provides a basic form to collect participation data, displays the data in a table with percentage calculations, and visualizes it using charts.

 ---